 Located in the financial district, this is home to Casa Rosada.
-If you are not familiar with the name, this is the Presidential Palace.
+If you are unfamiliar with the name, this is the Presidential Palace.
 Some refer to it as the Presidential mansion.
-Regardless, this is where Evita delivered many of her famous speeches included her final one.
+Regardless, this is where Evita delivered many of her famous speeches, including her final one.

-If you are lucky enough to be here for New Year’s Eve, you will be treated to paper confetti.
+You will be treated to paper confetti if you are lucky enough to be here for New Year’s Eve.
 Everyone tears up or throws out the last year’s documents (including banks).
 The belief is that doing this leaves the past behind.
 It is quite an unusual thing to see!

 La Recoleta Cemetery

 The final resting place of Eva Perón (Evita) and Juan Perón is La Recoleta Cemetery.
 I wanted to visit to pay my respects.
+This one was one of my main reasons to travel to Argentina.
 I knew the cemetery was some form of attraction, but I did not know what to expect.
 First, know that it is massive.
 If you plan to see it all, you will need several hours.
 It’s eerie and gothic.

-In some cases, downright scary.
-Some of the tombs have been vandalized, and some of the coffins are open.
-It’s sad to see the graves that are not maintained in this state.
+In some cases, it’s downright scary.
+Some of the tombs have been vandalized, and some coffins are open.
+It’s sad to see the graves not maintained in this state.
 From what we were told, it boils down to money.
-If the living can’t afford to maintain the tomb, so be it.
+So be it if the living can’t afford to preserve the tomb.
 Some of the graves are astonishingly adorned with grand monuments.
-There are entire family tombs, and you can see who had stature or money.
+There are entire family tombs; you can see who has stature or money.
 Evita’s resting place is significant but pales in comparison to the grandeur of the other graves.
 This place is also full of cats.
 The cats are fed, so I assume this is for vermin control.
 Sadly, the cats are wild, and we saw one catch a bird.
 I know this is nature, but the cat drug it around alive forever, and you could hear the bird screaming.
-This is a must-see if you are in Buenos Aires, but it’s not for those with a faint heart.
+This is a must-see in Buenos Aires, but it’s not for those with a faint heart.
 If you have seen Double Jeopardy, recall the scene in the cemetery?
 It is like this, only creepier.

-Do not miss this!
-This is a street museum bustling with life, and tango is the norm.
+Do not miss this if you travel to Argentina!
+This street museum is bustling with life, and tango is the norm.
 Some people will tell you it’s the ghetto and not safe.
-Sure, it is in La Boca, but it is safe, especially throughout the day.
+It is in La Boca, but it is safe, especially throughout the day.

 We opted for a tour with this one to avoid any potential hassle.
-This place will only take you a couple of hours to take in the highlights.
+This place will only take a few hours to take in the highlights.
 If you want to stay longer, you can and should.
 I wish we did because the bars were bustling, and all had tango as entertainment.
 This is also a great place to buy souvenirs if you like souvenirs.
 I don’t, but each to their own.
-If you head to Caminito, you will also see the famous La Bombonera stadium, and you can opt to take a tour.
+If you head to Caminito, you will also see the famous La Bombonera stadium, and you can take a tour.